zkotti/cosmos-tour/guide.md

 <img width="500" height="350" src="media\natural_satellites\Moons_of_solar_system_v7.jpg">

-A natural satellite is, in the most common usage, an astronomical body that orbits a planet, dwarf planet, or small Solar System body (or sometimes another natural satellite).
-Natural satellites are often colloquially referred to as moons, a derivation from the Moon of Earth.
+In the most common sense, a natural satellite is an astronomical body that circles a planet, dwarf planet, or minor Solar System entity (or sometimes another natural satellite).
+Natural satellites are commonly referred to as moons, a term derived from Earth's Moon.

-There are 171 moons, or natural satellites, orbiting the planets in our solar system; Earth, Mars, Jupiter, Saturn, Uranus, and Neptune have 1, 2, 66, 62, 27, and 13 moons, respectively.
+There are 171 moons around the planets in our solar system, with 1, 2, 66, 62, 27, and 13 moons orbiting Earth, Mars, Jupiter, Saturn, Uranus, and Neptune, respectively.

 What are natural satellites used for?

 A natural satellite in astronomy is a smaller body which moves around a larger body.
 The smaller body is held in orbit by gravitation.
-The term is used for moons which go around planets, and it is also used for small galaxies which orbit larger galaxies.
+The above term is used for moons which go around planets, but also for small galaxies which orbit larger galaxies.

 Source [wiki](https://en.wikipedia.org/wiki/Natural_satellite)
 <br>Source [List of moons](https://www.britannica.com/topic/list-of-moons-2033266)